 But first, what are breadcrumbs?

 Bread crumbs—whether fresh or dried, toasted or seasoned, coarse or fine—are ground, dried-out (or fried) slices of bread.
 They provide bulking and binding, crispy crunchies, and moisture-control to a recipe.
 But this is all to say, bread crumbs need not be made of bread.

 When a recipe calls for crumbs made from stale or fried bread (that is, where you're not looking for bread to provide moisture, but rather crunch and texture), turn to your pantry for other possibilities.

-- Don't try using really dry alternatives (like pretzels or tortilla chips) where soft breadcrumbs made from a fresh loaf are called for.
+- Don't try using really dry alternatives (like pretzels or tortilla chips) where a recipe calls for soft bread crumbs made from a fresh loaf.

 - Consider salt and flavor levels.
 If you're using Fritos and Saltines, for example, you'll want to dial down the amount of salt in the recipe.

 - If you're using bread crumb substitutes as a filler or binder (rather than as an unessential topping), you might have to play around with the quantities, and change up your sub in some way.
 You'll need more whole oats than bread crumbs, for example; but, if you grind the oats before adding them, you can use a 1:1 substitution.
 Cooked whole grains (like quinoa, rice, and barley) can be used to add bulk and structure in a recipe, but do make sure any excess moisture is steamed or drained off for best results (no one likes a soggy patty).

 Bread crumb alternatives: